javier-ibanez-vizuete/project-pataverso/readme.md

 </sumary>
 </details>

-## Créditos
+## Credits

-**Autor:** Javier Ibáñez Vizuete
+**Author:** Javier Ibáñez Vizuete

 -   [LinkedIn](https://www.linkedin.com/in/javier-ibanez-vizuete/)
 -   [Instagram](https://www.instagram.com/eljaviersiclaro/)

-Recursos adicionales:
+Additional resources:
--   Imágenes creadas con IA y editadas con herramientas como remove.bg, Squoosh.
+-   Images created with AI and edited with tools like remove.bg, Squoosh.
--   Ilustraciones generadas con estilo cartoon para mantener una estética amigable.
+-   Illustrations generated in a cartoon style to maintain a friendly aesthetic.

-## Recursos Útiles
+## Useful Resources

--   **Squoosh:** Optimización de imágenes sin pérdida visible.
+-   **Squoosh:** Image optimization without visible loss.
--   **Remove.bg:** Eliminación de fondo en PNGs.
+-   **Remove.bg:** Background removing on PNG's.

-## Licencia
+## License

-Este proyecto está bajo la **Licencia MIT.**
+This project is under the **Licencia MIT.**
-Puedes usar, modificar y distribuir este software libremente siempre que mantengas la atribución al autor original.
+You are free to use, modify, and distribute this software as long as you keep the original author attribution.
-Para más detalles, consulta el archivo [LICENSE](LICENSE).
+For more details, see the [LICENSE](LICENSE).